How Do I Find a Home With an Assumable Mortgage?

 What is an assumable mortgage?

 An assumable mortgage is a unique arrangement where a homebuyer has the opportunity to take over the seller’s existing mortgage.
-This type of mortgage is increasingly popular among buyers who wish to benefit from lower interest rates.
+This type of financing is increasingly popular among buyers who wish to benefit from lower interest rates.

 In the current real estate market, many sellers listing their homes refinanced their mortgages during historically low pandemic-era rates, when rates fell to an all-time low of 2.65% in January 2021.